fomo-nouns/fomo-nouns/packages/backend/README.md

 ### 2. Store private keys in AWS Secrets Manager

-Run `key-management.sh` script to store your Alchemy API key and Ethereum Executor Account private key in AWS Secrets Manager:
+Run `key-management.sh` script to store:

+1. Alchemy API key
+2. Ethereum Executor Account private key
+3. Google Cloud Project API key
+4. Google Cloud Project Id
+5. ReCaptcha key (Score based)
+6. ReCaptcha Action specified in ReCaptcha call
+7. ReCaptcha threshold (0.0-1.0)*

+in AWS Secrets Manager:

 ```
 ./key-management.sh --set --alchemy "<YOUR_PRIVATE_KEY>"
 ./key-management.sh --set --executor "0x<YOUR_PRIVATE_KEY>"
+./key-management.sh --set --google-api-key "<YOUR_API_KEY>"
+./key-management.sh --set --google-project-id "<YOUR_PROJECT_ID>"
+./key-management.sh --set --recaptcha-key "<YOUR_RECAPTCHA_KEY>"
+./key-management.sh --set --recaptcha-action "<YOUR_RECAPTCHA_ACTION>"
+./key-management.sh --set --recaptcha-threshold "<YOUR_RECAPTCHA_THRESHOLD>"
 ```

+(*) This is used to determine when to restrict access to backend.
+In ReCaptcha score 0.0 is highest risk, 1.0 is lowest risk.
+Setting threshold to 0.0 will allow bots to send votes, setting to 1.0 will allow only most reCaptcha trusted and legitimate "users" to be able to send votes.
+Setting to 1.0 may limit other actual (and legitimate) users from sending votes ([learn more](https://cloud.google.com/recaptcha-enterprise/docs/interpret-assessment?authuser=6#interpret_scores)).
+Set this value according to analytics.

 ### 3. Build and Deploy